JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7960 days**.

-And here is a just a random fact -  **Close to 80% of people who watch the Super Bowl on television, only do so to view the commercials**.
+And here is a just a random fact -  **All of the Peking ducks in the United States are descendents from three ducks and one drake imported to Long Island, New York in 1873**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)